Tfraley7/Healthcare-Provider-Fraud-Dection-Analysis/README.md

 </br>

-The analysis begins by examining the data provided in CSV files.
-The data contains three tables: InpatientClaim, OutpatientClaim, and Beneficiary.
-These tables store information about inpatient and outpatient claims and the beneficiaries, respectively.
-During the data exploration phase, SQL queries were performed to answer questions such as:
+The analysis starts with an inspection of the data supplied in CSV format.
+The data consists of three tables: InpatientClaim, OutpatientClaim, and Beneficiary.
+These tables hold details about inpatient and outpatient claims as well as their associated beneficiaries.
+Throughout the data exploration stage, SQL queries were executed to address questions like:

 * Which providers have the highest number of claims?
 * What types of procedures are most commonly claimed?